ibm-cloud-docs/netezza/admins/nztool.md

 ## CLI
 {: #cli}

-For more information about commands, see [the IBM Documentation page](https://www.ibm.com/docs/en/netezza).
+For more information about commands, see [the command-line interface](https://www.ibm.com/docs/en/netezza?topic=service-command-line-interface) section.